 Couple admiring the sunset while cruising off the coast of Maui

 “Let the good times roll” is the unofficial slogan of New Orleans, Louisiana, where every day is a reason to celebrate.
-Listen to jazz and blues in intimate clubs and on street corners, sample authentic Creole and Cajun food, and explore charming, historic neighborhoods on foot or by streetcar.
+Listen to jazz and blues in intimate clubs and courtyards, sample authentic Creole and Cajun food at romantic restaurants, and explore charming, historic neighborhoods on foot or by streetcar.
 Enjoy a jazz dinner cruise on the Mississippi River, and join in the parade during New Orleans Pride or a second line.

 Dancing as street performers play music on Royal Street

 Beyond its fame as a winter playground less than 8 kilometers from Grand Teton National Park, Jackson Hole, Wyoming, is a year-round honeymoon destination.
 In winter, snuggle together during a horse-drawn sleigh ride around this mountain retreat or go snowmobiling through undisturbed backcountry.
 In summer, take in stunning panoramic views on a private hot-air balloon ride at sunrise and ride horseback through scenic valleys carpeted with wildflowers.
 Relax after it all with a soak in a hot spring.